sky107/skybook/README.md

 --------

-By default you application.yml might not pick  add below lines in porm.xml
+By default you application.yml might not pick  add below lines in pom.xml

 ```
 spring: